Sironi-00/steps-to/README.md

 Deleting the parent also removes the children, or Children can be individually delete The children todos have x values which are Activity, Number, and Completed.
 Advanced functions are also available for the children todos i.e. Change the Number, Toggle complete, ...

+The site is able to Export and Import all stored todos.